-The List Mode displays the font as one big table, showing several types of data for each glyph.
+The List Mode displays the font as a large table with the attributes of each glyph.

 Click on the column headers to sort the glyphs according to different attributes.

-Individual columns can be shown/hidden using the table’s contextual menu (right-click the table header to open it):
+Individual columns can be toggled using the table’s contextual menu (right-click the table header to open it):

 |single click||Select single glyph.|